-Cork Week is alongside Dun Laoghaire Week as Ireland’s biggest sailing event.
-It’s inception in 1978 was the beginning of over three decades of great sailing and fun ashore in the wonderful waters of Cork Harbour and its surrounds.
+Volvo Cork Week is, alongside Dun Laoghaire Week, Ireland’s biggest sailing event.
+It’s inception in 1978 was the beginning of over four decades of great sailing and fun ashore in the wonderful waters of Cork Harbour and its surrounds.
 The successful format includes amazing competitive racing, which is held on 6 different courses and an incredible social scene to cater for all tastes.
 The Race Courses include the Harbour Race which is sailed around Cork Harbour and this is certainly a highlight of the week, all other courses are sailed outside the mouth of Cork Harbour and the scenery is spectacular.
-The Windward/Leeward Course has its own race area, as does the One-Design Course, Olympic, Slalom & Trapezoid Courses.
 Ashore at night there is a party like atmosphere in the tented village with numerous live bands playing Rock, Irish & Disco Sounds.

 How many boats enter?

-From the early days of 60 boats to just over 600 in the late nineties the Regatta currently runs at approx. 400 boats which makes for highly competitive sailing in an un-crowded atmosphere.
+From the early days of 60 boats to just over 600 in the late nineties the Regatta in recent years has approximately 150 boats which makes for highly competitive sailing in an un-crowded atmosphere.
+For 2020 we are confident that we will have an uplift in entries.

-The Organizing Authority is the Royal Cork Yacht Club which is the oldest yacht club in the world founded in 1720.
-The club is in it’s current situation in Crosshaven since 1966 and is in the forefront of all branches of sailing activity.
+The Organising Authority is the Royal Cork Yacht Club which is the oldest yacht club in the world founded in 1720 and celebrating it’s 300 anniversary in 2020.
+The club is in it’s current location in Crosshaven since 1966 and is in the forefront of all branches of sailing activity.
 It’s members have competed in most of the world’s leading competitions including America’s Cup, Whitbread & Volvo Round the World Yacht Race, Solo Circumnavigation, Admiral’s Cup, Commodores Cup and Olympic Games.

 How do I enter?